hannahmaina/Jenkins-pipeline-installation-to-build/README.md

 After you login to Jenkins, - Run the command to copy the Jenkins Admin Password - sudo cat /var/lib/jenkins/secrets/initialAdminPassword run this in terminal and now  now Im login to Jenkins
 ![jenkpilog](https://github.com/hannahmaina/Jenkins-pipeline-installation-to-build/assets/112791368/5af0fafc-b05e-41a9-bfcf-da839b56a910)

-Install the Docker Pipeline plugin in Jenkins:
+Install the Docker Pipeline plugin in Jenkins: So we can run docker as agent.
+Jeckins will understand if the user excuted job to run as a pipeline

 Log in to Jenkins.
 Go to Manage Jenkins > Manage Plugins.
-In the Available tab, search for "Docker Pipeline".
-Select the plugin and click the Install button.
+In the Available tab, search for "Docker Pipeline". in Jenkins Select the plugin and click the Install button.
 Restart Jenkins after the plugin is installed.

+Docker Slave Configuration
+Run the below command to Install Docker sudo apt update sudo apt install docker.io

-Grant Jenkins user and Ubuntu user permission to docker deamon.sudo su - usermod -aG docker jenkins usermod -aG docker ubuntu systemctl restart docker
+Grant Jenkins user and Ubuntu user permission to docker deamon. sudo su - usermod -aG docker jenkins   (this is to give access to jenkins -makes Jenkins to be part of docker group) usermod -aG docker ubuntu     (gives access to user docker demons) systemctl restart docker     (this is to restart docker demons)

-Once you are done with the above steps, it is better to restart Jenkins. http://<ec2-instance-public-ip>:8080/restart
+Once you are done with the above steps, better to restart Jenkins. so restart http://<ec2-instance-public-ip>:8080/restart